 Born January 24, 1921, in New York, New York, Mintz graduated magna cum laude from Hunter College and earned a master’s degree in 1944 and a doctorate in 1946 from the University of Iowa.
 Mintz received a Fulbright research fellowship at the Universities of Paris and Strasbourg in 1951.

-Mintz was a professor of biological science at the University of Chicago from 1946 to 1960, then transitioned to a faculty position at Fox Chase Cancer Center, where she remained for the rest of her career.
-Mintz held several different positions at Fox Chase, including the Jack Schultz Chair in Basic Science from 2002 to 2019.
+Mintz was a professor of biological science at the University of Chicago from 1946 to 1960, when she moved to the Institute for Cancer Research (ICR) of the Lankenau Hospital Research Institute.
+She worked at ICR until 1974, when it became a separate entity and was renamed Fox Chase Cancer Center.
+Mintz remained at Fox Chase for the rest of her career, where she held several positions including the Jack Schultz Chair in Basic Science from 2002 to 2019.
 She also served as an adjunct professor at the University of Pennsylvania.

 During her distinguished career, Mintz made unprecedented discoveries in several different aspects of biology, including developmental genetics, gene-transfer technology, embryology, epigenetics, and the tumor microenvironment.
 She was the first to propose that chimeric mice could be constructed in a manner that would allow for two genetically distinct cell populations to coexist throughout life.
 In such animals, specific cell lineages became detectable, which led Mintz to ascertain that development involves an expanding succession of progressively restricted stem cells that are able to proliferate clonally and subsequently differentiate into desired cell types.
 This led her to postulate that cancer represents an aberration of development in which proper cellular homeostasis is modified in favor of proliferation that may be further exacerbated by genetic insults.
 Mintz next demonstrated that transgenic mice could be engineered by modifying genes in utero, which allowed for mouse models of specific cancers to be purposely developed for future research.